-The Sample rate will be the number of audio samples that are captured per second and is measured in Hertz.
+The Sample Rate is the number of audio samples that are captured per second.
+Sample Rate values are typically written in kHz (kilohertz).

 As this changes so does the dynamic range which is the difference between the lowest and highest volume of a signal that can be recorded.
 As you increase bit depth, you expand the threshold of what can be heard and recorded by your recording software although the maximum range of human hearing typically does not exceed 120 dB.

 Buffer Size is the amount of time allowed for your computer to process the audio of your sound card or audio interface.

 This applies when experiencing latency, which is a delay in processing audio in real-time.
 You can reduce your buffer size to limit latency but this can result in a higher burden on your computer which can cause glitchy audio or drop-outs.

 This can generally be fixed by increasing your buffer size in the audio preferences of your DAW or driver control panel.